Sweaty cyclists kill off top city centre coffee shop - Birmingham Post

 “The building we are a part of has just been redeveloped and we’ve had three landlords in two years.

-“But our currently landlord has been brilliant with us while the whole site has been covered with scaffolding which really affected our business.
+“But our current landlord has been brilliant with us while the whole site has been covered with scaffolding which really affected our business.

 “Blacks Leisure on the corner with Bull Street has become an insurance office and with more offices comes the demand for bike racks and shower rooms.